 - Pick up your receipt at the credit card reader.

 - If you continue to experience issues, please walk over to the terminal or hangar and ask for help.

-- Two winter power poles equipped with two power cords located in front of terminal, and north side of East ramp.
-Available on first come, first serve basis.
+- A winter power outlet equipped with two power cords located in front of terminal is vailable on a first come, first serve basis.
 (We do not take responsibility for the pilot not taking proper precautions to keep their aircraft warm in winter months)

 - Please bring your own tie down ropes.
 There are 14 tie down sites available for use on the apron.

 - Check local notams for parachuting activity or the MBS tower at 118.45 Mhz.